metafloor/zpl-image/README.md

 from the browser using the `file://` scheme.
 It lets you drag and drop an image and then interactively adjust the blackness threshold and rotation.

-When you are satisfied with the results, you can copy the generated ZPL to the clipboard.
+When you are satisfied with the results, select either Z64 or ACS encoding and click the clipboard icon to copy the ZPL.
 The ZPL will have the following format:

 ```
 ^FX filename.ext (WxHpx, X-Rotate, XX% Black)^FS
-^GFA,grflen,grflen,rowlen,:Z64:...base64...encoding...:crc16
+^GFA,grflen,grflen,rowlen,...ASCII-armored-encoding...
 ```

 `^FX ... ^FS` is a ZPL comment.